 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2017) Malaria risk due to P. vivax (75%) and P. falciparum (25%) is moderate to high throughout the year in some rural areas of Amazonas, Bolívar and Delta Amacuro states.
-There is low risk in Anzoátegui, Apure, Monagas and Zulia.
-Risk of P. falciparum malaria is mostly restricted to municipalities in jungle areas of Amazonas (Alto Orinoco, Atabapo, Atures, Autana, Manapiare) and Bolívar (Angostura, Cedeño, El Callao, Gran Sabana, Heres, Piar, Rocio, Sifontes) and Sucre (Benítez, Bermúdez, Cajigal y Arismendi).
+WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due to P. vivax (74.6%) and P. falciparum (25.4%) is high throughout the year in some areas of Amazonas, Bolívar, Delta Amacuro, and Sucre states.
+There is moderate risk in Zulia State.
+There is low risk in Anzoátegui and Monagas states.
+Risk of P. falciparum malaria is mostly restricted to municipalities in areas of Amazonas (Alto Orinoco, Atabapo, Atures, Autana, and Manapiare), Bolívar (Angostura, Cedeño, El Callao, Gran Sabana, Heres, Piar, Rocio, and Sifontes), Delta Amacuro, and Sucre (Benítez, Bermúdez, Cajigal, and Arismendi) states.

 - Recommended prevention in P. vivax risk areas: B – Risk of P. vivax malaria only.
 Mosquito bite prevention plus chloroquine chemoprophylaxisa